Navy10021/KRLawGPT/README.md

 ```python
 $ python model/vocab.py --using_LLMs = True
 ```
-This step creates a train.bin and val.bin in that 'data' directory and builds a vocab.
-Then, it is ready to train KRLawGPT model.

 #### STEP 2.
 Pre-train KRLawGPT on specific text data

+This step saves the best performance model in validation dataset and creates KRLawGPT.pt and KRLawGPT_state_dict.pt in that 'output' directory.
+Now you can generate legal text with KRLawGPT.
 ```python
 $ python model/train.py
 ```